There are a number of factors that can lead to poor marks on your credit history. You may find your credit history damaged if you:

 Bear in mind that the smallest difference in mortgage rates could add up to thousands of pounds over the course of a 25-year mortgage.
 That’s why it’s useful to discuss your options with a mortgage adviser.
 You might be better off building your credit score and applying for a traditional mortgage later.

 If you do get a mortgage from one of these specialists, it’s recommended to keep building your credit score and remortgage as soon as you’re likely to be approved for a better rate.
-See our guide on bad credit mortgages for advice on finding the best deal.

 It’s a lot harder to be approved for a mortgage if you suffer from bad credit, but all hope isn’t lost.
 There are several UK lenders that specialise in offering mortgages to applicants with bad credit.